tarantool/cartridge/topics/clusterwide-config.md

 })
 ```

-Unlike HTTP API, GraphQL affects only sections mentioned in query.
+Unlike HTTP API, GraphQL affects only the sections mentioned in the query.
 All
-other sections remain unchanged.
+the other sections remain unchanged.

-Similar to HTTP API, GraphQL `cluster {config}` query isn't suitable for
+Similarly to HTTP API, GraphQL `cluster {config}` query isn't suitable for
 managing system sections.

 ### Lua API

 It's not the most convenient way to configure third-party role, but it
-may be useful for the role developer.
-Please, refer to according API
+may be useful for role development.
+Please, refer to the corresponding API
 reference:

 - `cartridge.config_patch_clusterwide`